-Table 7.5 illustrates the relative effectiveness of locating generation in each of the 17 SYS Study Zones.
-The ranking order displayed in Table 7.5 broadly follows the ranking of generation opportunities of the previous section and the ranking order of generation TNUoS charges.
+Table 7.5 illustrates the effectiveness, in terms of optimising (i.e. minimising) overall transmission system losses, of locating additional generation in each of the 17 SYS Study Zones in turn.
+That table presents the 17 zones in order of effectiveness and thereby provides a useful and reasonably robust indicator of relative merits.
+The resultant order is consistent with the relative order of generation opportunities, discussed in the previous section, and the relative order of generation TNUoS charges across the system.

-For comparison, Schedule 1 of our 2007/08 'Statement of Use of System Charges', is reproduced in Table 9.1 - Generation and Table 9.2 - Demand.
+For comparison, Schedule 1 of our 2008/09'Statement of Use of System Charges', is reproduced in Table 9.1 - Generation and Table 9.2 - Demand.
 However, please note that, whilst similar, the 17 SYS Study Zones used for the purpose of displaying zonal power losses differ from the 20 generation and 14 demand TNUoS tariff zones.